-Update cycle length recommendations contained in were developed based on a literature review and jurisdictional scan of recommended flood mapping updates and conform to the recommendations presented in the National Floodplain Mapping Assessment - Final Report (MMM, 2014).
+Update cycle length recommendations included in this Technical Bulletin, were developed based on a literature review and jurisdictional scan of recommended flood mapping updates and conform to the recommendations presented in the National Floodplain Mapping Assessment - Final Report (MMM, 2014).
 They are prioritized by the criteria levels set forth in Section 3.3.